MapofLife/rstoat/README.md

 ## Environmental Data

-The environmental data available through this tool come from a variety of sources, including remote-sensing products (e.g. MODIS), and derived products created for a diversity of ecological purposes.
+The environmental data available through this tool come from a variety of sources, including remote sensing products (e.g. MODIS), and derived products created for a diversity of ecological purposes.
 Products are broken into categories depending on their temporal grain.
 We define dynamic products as those with finer-than-monthly temporal grain.
 Annual products are those with a layer per year (currently there are no layers in STOAT with a Monthly temporal grain, though that designation may be used in the future).
 Finally, static products are those with a single layer across all time scales.
 Layers provided on STOAT launch include:

 *Layer, Spatial Grain, Temporal Grain*
 * MODIS NDVI/EVI, 250m, 1-day